IvoryC/BioLockJ/mkdocs/user-guide/docs/Building-Modules.md

 	return isValid;
 }
 ```
 In the example above, the Humann2Parser module uses two properties that are not used by any super class.
 The call to `super.isValidProp( property )` tests the property if it is used by a super class.
 This class only adds checks for its newly defined properties.
 Any property that is not tested, but is registered in the modules constructor will return true.
 This method is called through the API, and should be used to test one property at a time as if that is the only property in the config file.
-Tests to make sure that multiple properties are compatiable with each other should go in the `checkDependencies()` method.
+Tests to make sure that multiple properties are compatible with each other should go in the `checkDependencies()` method.

 ### Generate user guide pages
 For modules in the main BioLockJ project, the user guide pages are generated using the ApiModule methods as part of the deploy process.